What is HDR?

 What version of the Windows operating system supports HDR?

-For HDR output to external displays, Windows 10 Redstone 4 (version 1803) or later is recommended.
+HDR output to external displays has been supported since 2019 by Windows 10.
 For HDR output to an integrated display (e.g., a laptop or AIO PC), Windows 10 Redstone 6 (version 1903) or later is recommended.
 You can determine your current version of Windows by typing winver at the Start button or from within a command window.
-If you have an earlier version of Windows 10, you can easily update it through the Windows Update process to the newest version.
 Each new version of Windows has improved HDR capabilities, so updating to the current version is recommended.

 Can I add HDR to my PC?